 Get Apple News Directly in Your Inbox

 The AirPods Max are Apple's take on over-the-ear headphones.
-They're packed with modern technology and a design that is uniquely Apple's.
-These headphones come to market as the in-ear AirPods and AirPods Pro continue to dominate pop culture and sales charts.
+They're packed with modern technology and a uniquely Apple design.
+These headphones came to market as the in-ear AirPods and AirPods Pro dominated pop culture and sales charts.

-Apple put the headphones up for pre-order on December 8, with the ship date beginning on December 15, but they quickly sold out.
-The headphones cost $549, which are much more expensive than Apple's own Beats By Dre brand.
+Apple put the headphones up for pre-order on December 8, 2020, with the ship date beginning on December 15, but they quickly sold out.
+The headphones cost $549, which is much more expensive than Apple's Beats By Dre brand.

 A firmware update in October 2021 added Find My support beyond the basic functionality that existed before.
-Now, when a device on the Find My network detects the AirPods Max their location is updated on the map.
+When a device on the Find My network detects the AirPods Max, their location is updated on the map.